brikis98/lilac/README.md

 * Share [backbone.js](http://documentcloud.github.com/backbone/) models between server and client.
 * Share [dust](http://akdubya.github.com/dustjs/) templates between server and client.
 * Split up rendering between server and client.

-That is, an attempt is first made to render server-side any data that is available; the rest of the rendering is deferred to the client-side.
+The general idea is to request all the data necessary for a page asynchronously and start rendering server-side without waiting for the data to come back.
+Whatever data does make it back in time is included in the response to the browser; the rest is *pushed* via [socket.io](http://socket.io/) to the browser and rendered client-side.

 Currently, this is more of a code sample than a re-usable library, but I'll work on turning it into an npm module soon.

+# Why would I want this?

+* Render pages **fast**.
+As soon as data is available, it will start showing up in the user's browser (lilac even does early flush).
+This will vastly improve actual and perceived page load times.
+* Keep your code [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) by sharing the same model and template code between server and client
+* Supports client-side rendering: keeping your templates in JavaScript files allows you to store them on CDN's (faster performance, less load for your servers), lets the user's browser cache them, and can be re-used for re-drawing parts of the page in response to user actions or AJAX calls.
+* Supports server-side rendering: the same templates can be rendered server side to support crawlers and users without JavaScript.

 # Install